johanncatalla/DATA-EDITOR/README.md

     2. the number of matches per keyword in the text
     3. the sentence matches

-The record searching has the following properties:
+The record searching of the CSV Editor has the following properties:
 * To search records the input format should be: column1=value,column2=value
 * The user can search a column only once.
     * In cases that the user inputs the same column multiple times (i.e. column1=value,column1=value), the last value will be searched.